Last Updated on September 6, 2023 by Samantha Harris

 The more the tortoise strains, the worse things can get.
 The pressure from constant, extreme straining can lead to a bladder prolapse.
 A prolapse occurs when the organs begin to protrude from the cloaca opening.
 Prolapses are life-threatening to tortoises.

 Aside from causing prolapses, the pressure from straining can cause poor blood circulation due to blockage, irritation, or inflammation of the cloaca.

 If a tortoise can’t pass the bladder stones on its own, removal by a vet will be necessary.

-The North American Veterinary Conference stated that tortoises usually don’t show signs of discomfort from bladder stones until the stones have grown so large that they’re irritating or inflaming the bladder or compressing its intestines or nerves in the back legs.
+The North American Veterinary Conference stated that tortoises usually don’t show signs of discomfort from bladder stones until the stones have grown so large that they irritate or inflame the bladder or compress its intestines or nerves in the back legs.

-By this point, the bladder stones will have grown much too large for the tortoise to pass on its own.
+By this point, the bladder stones will have grown too large for the tortoise to pass.